When you need to apply

 When you don't need to apply

-To discuss your proposals and for further advice on when you will not need to apply for planning permission, contact your local planning office or visit the Planning website using the attached link:
+To discuss your proposals and for further advice on when you will not need to apply for planning permission, contact your council's local planning office or visit the Planning NI website using the link below:

 Areas of special interest (Designated Areas)

 In certain areas, known as designated areas, permitted development rights are more restricted.
-If you live in a listed building, a Conservation Area, a National Park, or an Area of Outstanding Natural Beauty, then you will need to apply for planning permission for certain types of work which do not need an application for in other areas.
+If you live in a listed building, a Conservation Area, a National Park, or an Area of Outstanding Natural Beauty, then you will need to apply for planning permission for certain types of work which would ordinarily be classified as permitted development had these designations not been in place.